Three Minneapolis ex-police officers guilty of violating George Floyd's rights | Law-Order

 Three Minneapolis ex-police officers guilty of violating George Floyd's rights

 Chauvin, who is white, was convicted of Floyd's murder at a separate state trial last year and sentenced to 22-1/2 years in prison.
-Although race was not a part of the state or federal charges, Chauvin's conviction was seen as a landmark rebuke of the disproportionate use of police force against Black Americans.
+Although race was not part of the state or federal charges, Chauvin's conviction was seen as a landmark rebuke of the disproportionate use of police force against Black Americans.
 In December, Chauvin pleaded guilty to the federal charge of violating Floyd's rights during the arrest in a Minneapolis intersection on May 25, 2020.
-Under Chauvin's plea agreement, federal prosecutors are expected to ask at an as-yet unscheduled hearing for a 25-year sentence to run concurrently with his state prison sentence.
+Under Chauvin's plea agreement, federal prosecutors are expected to seek a 25-year sentence to run concurrently with his state prison sentence.
 His three former colleagues face years in prison on the federal charges, and are also due to stand trial in Minneapolis in June on state charges of aiding and abetting Floyd's murder.

-BYSTANDER VIDEO Widely seen cellphone video showed Chauvin, 45, grinding his knee on Floyd's neck for more than 9 minutes as horrified onlookers yelled at him to get off.
+BYSTANDER VIDEO Widely seen cellphone video showed Chauvin, 45, grinding his knee on Floyd's neck for more than nine minutes as horrified onlookers yelled at him to get off.

 Kueng and Lane, who first handcuffed Floyd on suspicion of using a fake $20 bill in a nearby store, also noted they were rookies only a few days out of training, which lasted more than a year.
 Thao had been on the force for eight years.
 In a closing argument before deliberations began, LeeAnn Bell, a federal prosecutor, said there were no "free passes" under the U.S. Constitution, which guarantees that people not face excessive force or be deprived of medical care when the government takes them into custody.